 Chile Chico, Patagonia — 46° South

-The vineyard lies in a trans-Andean valley on the southern shore of Lake General Carrera (Chelenko), one of the largest and deepest lakes in South America.
+The vineyard lies in a trans-Andean valley near the southern shore of Lake General Carrera (Chelenko), one of the largest and deepest lakes in South America.
 Here, glaciers, mountains, lake influence, and open steppe converge to create a landscape unlike any other wine region in the world.

 At 46° South (46°55′ S, 71°69′ W), viticulture reaches one of its southernmost expressions on Earth.
+The site has now produced multiple consecutive vintages, confirming repeatable balance.

 This is not a marginal detail.